 Unlike many crates, this one has both a front and a top door that can be opened either from the left or right.
 This allows for simple entry, and a less stressful experience for your pup.

 The manufacturer even made the carrying aspect easier by providing a handle on the top of the kennel for easy, one-handed transport.

-Besides snapping the four latches, you also have the option of securing the top and bottom of the kennel using screws (included). just in case you decide to take your dog on a trip, or to the veterinarian, as it makes it far more secure.
+Besides snapping the four latches, you also have the option of securing the top and bottom of the crate using screws (included).
+This is very useful in case you decide to take your dog on a trip, or to the veterinarian, as it makes it far more secure.

-The Crown Pet Products wood crate can be used as a safe place for your dog, as well as doubling as a small table for you!
-It is stylish and looks far more handsome when compared with the standard competition.
+This pet crate can be used as a safe place for your dog, as well as a small table for you!

-Keep in mind though that this crate can only be used inside the house and it is also pretty heavy.
-Also, If your dog is a chewer, I wouldn’t recommend getting it.
+Keep in mind, though, this crate can only be used inside the house, and it’s pretty heavy.
+Also, if your dog is a chewer, I wouldn’t recommend getting it.
 Instead, you should go with either a hard plastic or metal crate, as the material is more durable.

 - Made from rubberwood